raphael39/aml2025-group-15/PROBLEMSETTING.md

 ## Baselines

+- **Naive (Persistence) Baseline**
+    - Predicts the electricity price at time t using the observed price from time t-1.

 - **Structured State Space for Sequence Modelling (S4)**
     - https://github.com/state-spaces/s4
     - We will initialize the S4 layer using the HiPPO matrix, to preserve input memory and accurately represent long sequences of data.